Choosing the Right Engineered Hardwood Flooring Thickness

 Material: Waterproof Birch Plywood

-For more information, visit our website at www.hauteplank.com or download our specification sheet on each collection page.
+Or for more information about our luxury engineered hardwood, visit our website at www.www.hauteplank.com or download our specification sheet on each collection page.